ryanstout/stoutlang/docs/effects.md

 # Effects

-Effects serve three purposes.

-Effect are a simple concept that leads to cleaner code, better handling when things go wrong, and gives the compiler the information needed to automatically generate extremely performant code without any extra work on the developers part.
+Effect are a simple concept that lead to cleaner code, better handling when things go wrong, and they give the compiler the information it needs to automatically generate extremely performant code without extra work on the developers part.

-1. They signal to the compiler where things like state, IO, and non-determinism live so the compiler can do automatic optimizations that up until now were not possible.
+Effects signal to the compiler where things like state, IO, and non-determinism live.
+Combined with StoutLang's pass by value semantics, the compiler can do automatic optimizations that are not possible in other languages.

-2. They allow sections of code to easily change behavior in a simple and type safe way.
+Effects allow sections of code to easily change behavior in a simple and type safe way.
-3. They allow

 ## Basic Effect Types